phuoctoanit/Automation-Test-Project/README.md

 ## 1. Purpose of Framework

-  Provide a Playwright Framework for Web Application with TypeScript, implementing the Page Object Modal and integrated with CI/CD Github Action
+  Provide a Playwright Framework for Web Application with TypeScript, implementing the Page Object Model and integrated with CI/CD Github Action

 ## 2. Installation